Phil Hogan has ‘undermined approach to public health in Ireland’, Taoiseach says

 Earlier, however, Green Party leader Eamon Ryan, who is in Government with Mr Martin, said the administration had lost confidence in Mr Hogan because of the lack of immediate transparency and communication from him.

-The Irish Times has reported fresh eyewitness claims he was not self-isolating when he should have been.
+The Irish Times has reported fresh eyewitness claims Mr Hoga was not self-isolating when he should have been.

-Meanwhile, European Commission President Ursula von der Leyen has “taken note” of the rejection by Irish authorities of Mr Hogan’s justification of his movements in Ireland the embattled Commissioner claimed showed he broke no rules.
+Meanwhile, Dr von der Leyen has “taken note” of the rejection by Irish authorities of Mr Hogan’s justification of his movements in Ireland that the embattled commissioner claimed showed he broke no rules.

 Questions about Mr Hogan dominated a Brussels press conference hosted by European Commission spokeswoman Dana Spinant on Wednesday.

-The trade commissioner submitted a timeline of his movements to Ms von der Leyen that was quickly called into question as new information emerged about his whereabouts and the HSE and Citizens Information service denied his interpretation of Coronavirus rules.
+The trade commissioner submitted a timeline of his movements to Dr von der Leyen that was quickly called into question as new information emerged about his whereabouts, and the HSE and Citizens Information service denied his interpretation of Coronavirus rules.

-“The president is studying carefully the report that was submitted by Commision Hogan yestersday,” Ms Spinant told journalists, describing the matter as “a serious one”.
+“The president is studying carefully the report that was submitted by Commision Hogan yesterday,” Ms Spinant told journalists, describing the matter as “a serious one”.

 “The president is in contact with Commissioner Hogan about it.
 On the other hand, we have taken note of the statement by Irish authorities.”